Ralf Dahrendorf: Marriages and children

 Dahrendorf was married three times.
 He married his first wife, Vera, in 1954.
 She was a fellow student at the London School of Economics.
 Together they had three daughters: Nicola, Alexandra and Daphne Dahrendorf.
 Nicola Dahrendorf has worked for the United Nations and as the West Africa Regional Conflict Adviser to the UK Government.

 From 1980 to 2004, he was married to historian and translator Ellen Dahrendorf (née Ellen Joan Krug), the daughter of Professor James Krug.
 When he was created a peer in 1993, his wife became known as Lady Dahrendorf.
 Ellen Dahrendorf, who is Jewish, has served on the board of the Jewish Institute for Policy Research, been chair of the British branch of the New Israel Fund, and is a signatory of the Independent Jewish Voices declaration, which is critical of Israeli policies towards the Palestinians.

 Dahrendorf's first two marriages ended in divorce.
-In 2004 he married Christiane Dahrendorf, a medical doctor from Cologne.
+In 2004 he married Christiane Dahrendorf, also known as Lady Christiane Dahrendorf, a medical doctor from Cologne.